sjoe97Github/sj0625/README.md

 > The specification did not require the use of a database, jpa, or hibernate, but I chose this approach as a personal experiment
 > to demonstrate the use of JPA/Hibernate and as a convenient way for me to define the data model and related classes.
 > Using the REST api defined by the Spring controllers and associated service classes allowed me retrieve sample data from the DB
-> which made it easy to build a set of mock (test) data to use in the unit tests.
+> and made it easy to build mock, test data for use by unit tests.

 > The schema and sample data are contained in the _src/main/resources/schema.sql_ and _src/main/resources/data.sql_ files